ACS Group

-ACS, Actividades de Construcción y Servicios, S.A. ([aθeˈese]) is a Spanish company dedicated to civil and engineering construction, all types services and telecommunications.
+ACS, Actividades de Construcción y Servicios, S.A. ([aθeˈese]) is a Spanish company dedicated to civil engineering, construction, all types of services and telecommunications.
 It is one of the leading construction companies in the world, with projects in many countries around the world.
 The company was founded in 1997 through the merger of OCP Construcciones, S.A. and Ginés Navarro Construcciones, S.A.
-The group has a presence in Germany, India, Brazil, Chile, Morocco and Australia.
-The headquarters are in Madrid and the chairman is Florentino Pérez.
+The group has a presence in the United States, Germany, India, Brazil, Chile, Morocco and Australia.
+The headquarters are in Madrid and the chairperson is Florentino Pérez.
 Listed on the Bolsa de Madrid, the company's shares form part of the IBEX 35 stock market index.

 History

 The company was formed when a team of engineers acquired Construcciones Padrós S.A., a construction business which had been in financial difficulty, in 1983.
-The company acquired a majority holding in Cobra, a support services business, and merged with OCISA S.A. to create OCP Construcciones, S.A. in 1993; it went on to merge with Ginés Navarro Construcciones, S.A. to create Grupo ACS in 1997.
-It subsequently bought Onyx SCL, an environmental contractor, in 1999 and stakes in Xfera and Broadnet, telecommunications businesses, in 2000 before going on to acquire Dragados S.A., a large contractor established during World War II to dredge the Port of Tarifa and which had subsequently gained extensive experience in hydro-electric and civil engineering work, in 2003.
+The company acquired a majority holding in Cobra, a support services business, and merged with OCISA S.A. to create OCP Construcciones, S.A.
+In 1993, it went on to merge with Ginés Navarro Construcciones, S.A. to create Grupo ACS in 1997.
+It subsequently bought Onyx SCL, an environmental contractor in 1999 and stakes in Xfera and Broadnet, telecommunications businesses in 2000 before going on to acquire Dragados S.A., a large contractor established during the Second World War to dredge the Port of Tarifa and which had subsequently gained extensive experience in hydro-electric and civil engineering work, in 2003.

+During 2005, ACS entered the US market via the establishment of Dragados USA, a wholly owned subsidiary of Dragados S.A.
+One of the first undertakings of the newly formed branch was a successful bid for the New York City's Metropolitan Transportation Authority (MTA) East Side Access Manhattan Tunnels project, being awarded an initial contract valued at $428 million.
+In April 2008, the MTA awarded another contract, valued at $506 million, to the company.
+Separate undertakings by the company included the Harbor Bridge Project, and the Maryland's Purple Line.

+During 2006, the company acquired 22.0% of the Spanish utility company Unión Fenosa; its stake in the business was subsequently increased to 45%); two years later, ACS Group opted to divest its stake to Gas Natural.

-In 2006 the company acquired 22.0% of Unión Fenosa (raised later to 45%), a leading utilities business, before divesting it to Gas Natural in 2008, and in 2011, Grupo ACS raised its stake in Hochtief to 50.16%, effectively acquiring the company.
+In September 2011, ACS Group issued an offer to purchase a controlling stake in German rival Hochtief; the latter mounted an unsuccessful challenge to this approach.
+During April 2011, the firm raised its stake in Hochtief to 50.16%, effectively acquiring the company.